Joshua Groban: Education and law career

-Groban was raised in Del Mar, California and graduated from Torrey Pines High School.
+Groban was raised in Del Mar, California in a Jewish family and graduated from Torrey Pines High School.
 His father is a physician at University of California, San Diego hospital, and his mother, Deborah Isackson Groban, served as a member of Del Mar City Council.
 Groban attended Stanford University, obtaining a Bachelor of Arts degree in 1995, and Harvard Law School, obtaining a Juris Doctor degree in 1998.
+He is related by marriage to the singer also named Josh Groban.

 Groban began his legal career serving as a law clerk to U.S. District Judge William C. Conner in the Southern District of New York from 1998 to 1999.
 He was in private practice at Paul, Weiss, Rifkind, Wharton & Garrison in New York City from 1999 to 2005, and at Munger, Tolles & Olson in Los Angeles from 2005 to 2010.

 Groban served as counsel to Brown's campaign for California governor in the 2010 California gubernatorial election.
 Upon Brown's election, he served in the administration overseeing state judicial appointments and advising on litigation and policy.
 He was Brown's fourth appointment to the seven-member Supreme Court.
 Groban teaches State Appellate Practice at the UCLA School of Law.